-The main objective of the VideoTerror (VT) project is to define, explore and create a prototype of a system warehousing image and video accomplished with computer vision and analytics based on a computer cluster.
-The basic requirements include image and video feature extraction, storage and indexing to enable (content-based) retrieval, summarization and characterization together with video analytics in the meaning of object detection and recognition in an interactive and iterative process.
+The main objective of the VideoTerror (the Ministry of the Interior) project is to create a prototype of a system warehousing image and video accomplished with computer vision and video analytics for preventing and protecting against illegal activities and natural or industrial disasters affecting citizens, organizations or infrastructure.

+The basic requirements include image and video feature extraction, storage and indexing to enable (content-based) retrieval, summarization and data mining in the meaning of object detection and activity recognition in an interactive and iterative process.